Please note Julia is not currently accepting clients at Remedy.

-Julia has worked with diverse groups of adults in a variety of professional settings.
-These include the Mood and Anxiety, Youth, and Community Mental Health Programs at The Royal Ottawa Mental Health Centre; the Assessment and Reintegration Program (inpatients) at Ontario Shores Centre for Mental Health Sciences; the Adult Outpatient Mental Health Program at Markham Stouffville Hospital; and the OISE Psychology Clinic (both as a clinician and supervisor of graduate students).
-Julia’s area of research combines her interests in gender studies, health and emerging adulthood.
-More specifically, her work examines how socially constructed gender roles concerning ‘femininity’ impact risky health behaviours during this critical time of life.
+Julia has worked with diverse groups of adolescents and adults in a variety of professional settings, including The Royal Ottawa Mental Health Centre, Ontario Shores Centre for Mental Health Sciences, Markham Stouffville Hospital, and the OISE Psychology Clinic.
+Her research interests are grounded in the developmental stage of emerging adulthood and examine how social and cultural influences impact risky health behaviours during this critical time of life.
 She has also led evaluations of programs aimed at supporting youth with the transition to adulthood in both healthcare and community settings.
 She remains an advocate of developmentally appropriate healthcare services for youth and emerging adults.

 Residency – Royal Ottawa Mental Health Centre